kevinkenan/java-playground/docs/Example05.md

 # Overriding Overloaded Methods

 This example explores what happens when you override overloaded methods.
-The interesting behavior comes into play when the example introduces differences between declared and actual types.
+The interesting behavior in the program below ([GitHub][github] comes into play when the example introduces differences between declared and actual types.

     package kenan.java.playground.example05;